Skip to Content

 Credit: hungryforinspiration.com

-These cookie dough keto fat bombs have neither.
-They’re pretty low in net carbs, with only 1 gram of net carbs per ball.
+These cookie dough keto fat bombs are pretty low in net carbs, with only 1 gram of net carbs per ball.
+They’re also pretty high in fat, making them perfect for those days you need to up your fat intake.

 You’ll need some erythritol to add sweetness, so make sure you stock up on this erythritol.
 If you have a sweet tooth, you might want to get a 2.5-pound bag because you’ll save $$ in the long run.